Labour Day – September 2, 2019

 Canada Day Collection – No Change in Service

 NO CHANGE TO MONDAY’S COLLECTION.
-If you have regular collection on Mondays, your recycling will be picked up on Victoria Day – Monday, May 20th, 2019.
+If you have regular collection on Mondays, your recycling will be collected on Canada Day – Monday, July 1st, 2019.
 This also will not affect the remainder of the week’s regular scheduled collections.

 What’s Bugging Your Blue Box?
 While the bees are getting all the good buzz, ticks are getting a bad rap – and for good reason.
 These little critters carry a potentially life-threatening disease – Lyme Disease.
 There are some really interesting facts about ticks, that you probably didn’t know.
 For example, Health.com provides us with… Continue reading Tsk Tsk Mr. Tick

 Flooded Area on Hwy 33

 County Road 33, near Sonoco, has been repaired and re-opened.
 Your regular curbside collection for recycling will now resume.
 Please place your properly sorted blue boxed on the curb, no later than 7 am in the morning, on your regularly scheduled collection day.
 As a reminder, tall blue boxes (higher than 13″) are for PLASTIC… Continue reading Flooded Area on Hwy 33